 3. Play with their favorite toy

 If your dog is lazy, get him a HERO Treat N Play toy and hide his favorite treat inside to get him motivated to move around.
 Take the toy outside and allow him to play with it outdoors.
-Soon he’ll be sniffing the area and maybe discover interesting scents!
+Soon he’ll be sniffing the area and maybe discover interesting scents.

 Playdates can be fun for our dogs, too.
-Interaction with other dogs is great for your pet and his socializing skills.
+If you want to know how to make a lazy dog playful, interaction with other dogs is great for your pet and his socializing skills!
 Doggie daycare and dog boarding are other great ways to satisfy his pack nature and keep him active.
 Playdates don’t have to be very long, even if it’s just for 10 to 15 minutes a day, it’s important to get involved with your dog.